 A main result of the above presented theory is that the output from both purely spatial and joint spatio-temporal receptive fields according to generalized versions of the idealized receptive field models (\ref{eq-spat-RF-model}) and (\ref{eq-spat-temp-RF-model-der-norm-caus}) can be matched under the composed geometric image transformations according to both the monocular projection model in Equations~(\ref{eq-x-transf-mon})--(\ref{eq-t-transf-mon}) and the binocular projection model in Equations~(\ref{eq-x-transf-bin})--(\ref{eq-t-transf-bin}).
-This result holds provided that we allow for sets of parameters $(s, \Sigma, \tau, v)$ and $(s', \Sigma', \tau', v')$ of the receptive fields $T(s, \Sigma, \tau, v)$ and $T'(s', \Sigma', \tau', v')$ to be varied between the image domains before and after the geometric image transformation, and specifically having the values of the receptive field parameters being matched according to Equations~(\ref{eq-s-transf-result})--(\ref{eq-v-transf-result}) as functions of the parameters $(S_t, A, u, S_t)$ of the composed geometric image transformation.
+This result holds provided that we allow for the sets of the parameters $(s, \Sigma, \tau, v)$ and $(s', \Sigma', \tau', v')$ of the receptive fields $T(s, \Sigma, \tau, v)$ and $T'(s', \Sigma', \tau', v')$ to be varied between the image domains before and after the geometric image transformation, and specifically having the values of the receptive field parameters being matched according to Equations~(\ref{eq-s-transf-result})--(\ref{eq-v-transf-result}) as functions of the parameters $(S_t, A, u, S_t)$ of the composed geometric image transformation.

-Since the parameters $(S_t, A, u, S_t)$ of the geometric image transformation cannot be expected to be {\em a priori\/} known to a vision system that is to analyze an {\em a priori\/} unknown scene, a general purpose strategy for a vision system could therefore be to expand the receptive fields into a rich set of receptive fields, with the shapes of the receptive fields expanded over the degrees of freedom of the corresponding image transformations.
-Thereby, it would be possible to match the outputs from populations of receptive field to establish a corresponding matching of the receptive field responses obtained from a particular viewing condition in relation to a learned memory of receptive field responses computed from similar objects and spatio-temporal events under different sets of viewing conditions, see Figure~\ref{fig-match-rf-resp-pars} for an illustration.
+Since the parameters $(S_t, A, u, S_t)$ of the geometric image transformation cannot be expected to be {\em a priori\/} known to a vision system, that is to analyze an {\em a priori\/} unknown scene, a general purpose strategy for a vision system could therefore be to expand the receptive field measurements over a rich family of receptive fields, with the shapes of the receptive fields expanded over the degrees of freedom of the corresponding geometric image transformations.
+Thereby, it would be possible to match the outputs from populations of receptive fields, to establish a corresponding matching of the receptive field responses obtained from a particular viewing condition in relation to a learned memory of receptive field responses computed from previous views of similar objects and spatio-temporal events under different sets of viewing conditions, see Figure~\ref{fig-match-rf-resp-pars} for an illustration.